 Our software is used daily by providers of all types and sizes across the continuum of care, including physician practices, clinics, surgical centers, and laboratories, as well as large hospitals and health systems.
 We currently serve approximately 30,000 clients of various sizes, representing approximately one million distinct providers practicing across a variety of care sites, including 18 of the top 22 U.S. News Best Hospitals.
 Our client base is highly diversified, and for the six months ended June 30, 2023 and the year ended December 31, 2022, our top 10 clients accounted for only 11.7% and 11.4%, respectively, of our total revenue.
 Our business model is designed such that as our clients grow to serve more patients, their claims and transactional volumes increase, resulting in corresponding growth in our business.
 In addition, our clients frequently adopt a greater number of our solutions over time and introduce our solutions across new sites of care.
 The number of clients from whom we generate over \$100,000 of revenue has grown from 733 in the twelve months ended March 31, 2021 to 1,023 in the twelve months ended June 30, 2023, driven by large, new client wins and successful cross-selling and up-selling efforts.
-In 2022, we facilitated over 4 billion healthcare payments transactions, including over \$900 billion in gross claims volume.
+In 2022, we facilitated over 4 billion healthcare payments transactions, including over \$900 billion in gross claims volume, spanning approximately 50% of patients in the United States.

 Our platform benefits from powerful network effects.
 Our cloud-based software is driven by a sophisticated, automated, and curated rules engine, employing AI to generate and incorporate real-time feedback from millions of network transactions processed through our platform each day.
-Every transaction we process provides additional data to power our AI insights, which are embedded in updates that are deployed efficiently across our client base.
-This creates a flywheel effect over time as we capture more data and leverage it to continue to improve upon the Waystar platform.
+Every transaction we process provides additional data insights across providers, patients, and payers, which are embedded in updates that are deployed efficiently across our client base.
+This results in cumulative benefits to us over time - as we capture more data from each transaction we process, we leverage that data to continue to improve the Waystar platform through embedded machine learning, advanced algorithms, and other in-house AI technologies to deliver added value to our clients.
+In turn, the more value we create for our clients, the more likely it is that they will continue to use our products, allowing us to continue to capture more data that results in tangible improvements to our platform.
 As a result, our clients benefit from faster and more efficient performance from software that is evolving to meet ever-changing regulatory and payer requirements, enabling accurate and timely reimbursement.